MatheusCbrl/Machine-Learning/README.md

 # Hi there!  :)

-I'm doing my Masters in Mechanical Engineering (research about convolutional neural networks), I teach machine learning introduction as part of the university's extension program and I also do freelance work in Data Science, some of my consulting projects:
+Some of my consulting projects:

 ```
 -> Grid optimization of university disciplines using natural language processing